-I am trained in various different therapeutic modalities, including; Cognitive Behavioural Therapy (CBT), person-centered approaches and talking therapy, psychodynamic therapy, Acceptance and Commitment Therapy (ACT) and Cognitive Analytic Therapy (CAT).
+I am trained in various different therapeutic modalities, including; Cognitive Behavioural Therapy (CBT), Person-Centered approaches, Psychodynamic therapy, Acceptance and Commitment Therapy (ACT), Compassion Focused Therapy (CFT) and Cognitive Analytic Therapy (CAT).
 This means that I am able to suggest the most appropriate form of support, based on your individual needs and experiences.

 I have also had further specific training, through my continuing professional development, in the following areas; A Child’s Grief – working with bereaved children, Sudden and Traumatic Loss, Survivors of Suicide, PTSD and Mental Health and Major Incident Response to natural disaster or terrorism.
-I hold additional qualifications in infant loss (I am an accredited member of the Foundation for Infant Loss) and in psychometric testing (I am on the BPS Register of Qualifications in Test Use, RQTU) and in cognitive assessment (WAIS-IV certification).
+I hold additional qualifications in infant loss (I am an accredited member of the Foundation for Infant Loss), in psychometric testing (I am on the BPS Register of Qualifications in Test Use, RQTU) and in cognitive assessment (WAIS-IV certification).

 I work mostly with adults and young people, in many areas of emotional well-being and mental health and I have experience in a wide range of client presentations and histories.
 I am also experienced in working with couples.
-In addition to my private work, I have worked within the NHS and charitable sector for some years in different services, including supporting people who have sustained life altering injuries, those living with long term medical conditions or disabilities, those with addiction issues, providing bereavement support to those who have lost loved ones, and supporting individuals presenting with a wide range of mental health difficulties, such as mood and personality disorders.
+In addition to my private work, I have worked within the NHS and charitable sector for several years in a variety of services, including supporting people who have sustained life-altering injuries, those living with long term medical conditions or disabilities, those with addiction issues, providing bereavement support to those who have lost loved ones, and supporting individuals presenting with a wide range of mental health difficulties, such as mood and personality disorders.